All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 We know John Carrington was a carpenter.
 We learn about that in Entertaining Satan19.

-Goodwife Knapp of Fairfield was executed in 1653.
-The information found is in this Mary Staples defamation suit20.
+Goodwife Knapp of Fairfield was hanged in 1653.
+The information found is in this Mary Staples defamation suit.

 The reason Mary Staples herself was accused of witchcraft was that following the execution of Goodwife Knapp, Staples disputed the presence of teats on Goodwife Knapp’s body.
 Roger Ludlow then claimed that Goodwife Knapp had told him that Mary Staples was a witch before she had been killed.
-The evidence indicates that Knapp actually remained silent throughout the proceedings, despite the pressure to confess and name names21.
+The evidence indicates that Knapp actually remained silent throughout the proceedings, despite the pressure to confess and name names.
+We know about this due to the New Haven Town Records.

 Lydia Gilbert of Windsor was executed in 1654.
 She was blamed for the misfiring of a gun during a militia exercise, which killed Henry Stiles.
 She was indicted three years after the fatal accident.
 That indictment was November 25th, 1654.